 - Not all bloggers are successful enough to be financially dependent on their blog

-The vast majority will earn very little, if any.
+The vast majority will earn very little, if anything.
 However, when bloggers make it big, they make it really big.
 Zoella, a Youtuber, author and fashion, beauty and lifestyle blogger, is arguably the most famous blogger around at the moment.
 She reportedly makes a minimum of £50,000 a month.

 - Most successful bloggers didn’t start their blog with dreams of self-employment and thousands of pounds